DaleOrders/AWS-Study-Notes/README.md

 #### 1.11.1.2.
 EFS Exam PowerUp

-- EFS is Linux Only instances
+- EFS is for use with Linux Only instances
 - Two performance modes:
   - **General purpose** is good for _latency sensitive_ use cases.
     - General purpose should be default for 99.9% of uses.